botpress/botpress/docs/guide/docs/channels/web.md

 - Sending a Content Element via the Flow Editor [example here](https://github.com/botpress/botpress/blob/master/modules/builtin/src/content-types/image.js)
 - Sending an event via Hooks or Actions (https://github.com/botpress/botpress/blob/master/examples/custom-component/src/hooks/after_incoming_middleware/sendoptions.js)

-There are multiple types already built-in Botpress (these are listed at the bottom of this page), but you can create them easily if you require more advanced components.
+There are multiple types already built-in in Botpress (these are listed at the bottom of this page), but you can create them easily if you require more advanced components.

 ### Prevent storing sensitive information